 About me

-I work with schools to develop a culture of high-quality dialogue and reasoning across the curriculum.
+I work with schools and other educational institutions to develop a culture of high-quality dialogue and reasoning across the curriculum.
 I believe high-quality talk is a vital ingredient in narrowing the gap and improving outcomes.

-As a qualified teacher, former Assistant Head, Writing Lead and SLE in primary education, I am passionate about transforming classrooms by using pupil-to-pupil dialogue – too often a wasted resource.
+As a qualified teacher, former Assistant Head, Writing Lead and SLE in primary education, I am passionate about transforming classrooms by using student-to-student dialogue – too often a wasted resource.

 I deliver fun and active training, speak on the subject of Oracy/Talk, provide hands-on classroom coaching, and carry out Talk Audits.
-I am an Oracy Cambridge Associate and accredited P4C (Philosophy for Children) trainer with SAPERE and DialogueWorks.
+I am an Oracy Cambridge Associate and By-Fellow of Hughes Hall, University of Cambridge, and an accredited P4C (Philosophy for Children) trainer with Thoughtful (formerly SAPERE) and DialogueWorks.
 In addition to teaching I have worked as a lecturer, trainer and facilitator in the UK and internationally.

 Why Talk?